 Professor: Matt Leonard

 Original Run Date:

-Level II - Intermediate (12 Hours 50 Mins Approx.) - Welcome to Level II, an intermediate course for The Foundry’s Nuke, made by trainers for trainers.
-With around 13 hours of material we believe this alongside Level I will equip you to teach Nuke to the highest standard.
-Like Level I the course is kept completely up-to-date as new versions of Nuke are released, and with access to the Professor via the forums this course is a must for anyone looking to become an accredited Nuke trainer.
+Level I - Introduction (17 Hours 41 Mins) - Welcome to Level I, an Introduction to The Foundry’s NUKE, made specifically for trainers.
+With nearly eighteen hours of material we believe this is the most comprehensive training on NUKE available.
+The course is kept completely up-to-date as new versions of NUKE are released, and with access to the Professor via the forums this course is a must for anyone looking to become an accredited NUKE trainer.

 Over the ten classes you will cover many aspects of NUKE including its multi-channel, high dynamic range layering system, live action and CGI multipass compositing, color management, animation and transformations, color correction techniques, morphing, warping and effects.
 You’ll also cover working with time and the various animation editors, rotoscoping, paint, cleanup, keying and tracking.
 On top of all this, we have an in-depth introduction to NUKE’s 3D environment including projects, shaders, lighting, and RenderMan for NUKE.

 Matt Leonard has been in the 3D and visual effects industry for 20 years.
 He has spoken at various events and shows on behalf of Autodesk, The Foundry and eyeon Software and has had articles published in various magazines and journals.
 He is a member of the Visual Effects Society and has worked as a beta tester for Maya, Katana, Arnold, RenderMan, Mari and Nuke.
 He currently runs his own on-site training company in the UK and has trained artists from companies such as ILM, Pixomondo, MPC and Framestore.